Best Travel Booking Software for Business 2026 — Samba blog

 The return on a better platform usually appears in two places first.
 Preserved margin and recovered staff time.

 Margin is the easier one to see.
-OTA commission rates for tours and activities commonly fall between 15% and 35%, with 20% to 25% often cited as the most common range, which makes direct booking channels important for protecting margin, based on industry analysis from Arival's overview of distribution channels for tour operators.
+OTA commission rates for tours and activities commonly fall between 15% and 35%, with 20% to 25% cited as the most common range, which makes direct booking channels important for protecting margin, based on industry analysis from Arival's overview of distribution channels for tour operators.
 For a multi-day operator, that makes direct booking capability more than a marketing preference.
 It's a financial control.

 Where the return actually shows up